textbook/express-msgpack/README.md

   - `integration.test.ts` - integration tests using [SuperTest] with a simple Express app using the middleware

-There is also a `smoke/` directory containing E2E/smoke tests for a deployed version of the package, used by `bin/smoke.sh`.
-If the `--local` argument is supplied to the script the local version is packaged and tested , otherwise the specified `$TAG` version is installed from the registry and tested.
+There is also a `smoke.test.js` file containing E2E/smoke tests for a deployed version of the package, used by `bin/smoke.js`.
+If the `--local` argument is supplied to the script the local version is packaged and tested , otherwise the specified `-tag` version is installed from the registry and tested.

 [Express]: https://expressjs.com/
 [Jest]: https://jestjs.io/